TomHarrop/tomharrop.github.io/src/resume.md

 ### Research positions

 2017--Present
 :   **Post-doctoral researcher**, Laboratory for Evolution and Development, Biochemistry Department, University of Otago, Dunedin, New Zealand.
     I am currently working on a project to develop and apply tools to integrate genomic selection to breeding programmes to improve honeybee performance.

 2016--2017
 :   **Post-doctoral researcher**, Laboratory for Evolution and Development, Biochemistry Department, University of Otago, Dunedin, New Zealand.
-    In this project, I worked on a bioprotection project investigating the resistance of Argentine stem weevil to its biological control agent.
+    I worked on a bioprotection project investigating the resistance of Argentine stem weevil to its biological control agent.

 2014--2016
 :	**Post-doctoral researcher**, UMR DIADE, Institut de Recherche